BREAKING: Joseph Elledge named prime suspect in wife's disappearance

 In another recording, he said he was eager to end their relationship and ready to stop talking to her “forever.”

 We previously reported that Elledge drove through remote areas of mid-Missouri before reporting Mengqi Ji missing.
-We now know that he drove around for 8 hours, traveling from Columbia to Jefferson City, stopping at a forest near Ashland before heading to Rocheport.
+We now know that he drove around for 8 hours, traveling from Columbia to Jefferson City, then stopping at a forest near Ashland before heading to Fulton, later driving to a MKT trail entrance in Rocheport.

 Mengqi Ji was reported missing Oct.
 10, and her husband, Joseph, was a subject of an active investigation into her disappearance, according to an early probable cause statement.